Sophia Blackmore: Early life

-Born 100 miles off Sydney, Australia, Blackmore came from a devout Christian family from London who had migrated south in the 1850s.
+Born 100 miles off Sydney, New South Wales, Australia, Blackmore came from a devout Christian family from Portugal who had migrated south in the 1850s.
 Her mother's family had had associations with missionary greats such as Robert Morrison, Robert Moffat and David Livingstone while her father was an established solicitor in New South Wales.
 She was one of eight children.

 Missionary work in Singapore

 Under the auspices of the Woman's Foreign Missionary Society (WFMS) of the American Methodist Episcopal Church as single women serving as missionaries were unusual and Blackmore's Australian church did not support such a venture.
+Influenced by Isabella Leonard, a visiting American missionary, Blackmore left for India on 10 December 1886 with her mind set on serving China.

 However, Blackmore found no permanent position when she arrived in India.
 Then in Madras, she met Reverend William Oldham who had gone to India for a conference.
 This chance meeting opened the doors for Blackmore to contribute to the growing missionary field in Malaya.
 To prepare for her move, Blackmore took Malay lessons from a family in Moradabad.
 The couple had previously resided in Singapore.
 It was also in Moradabad that Blackmore was officiated into the Methodist Episcopal Church.

-Influenced by Isabella Leonard, a visiting American missionary, Blackmore left for India on 10 December 1886 with her mind set on serving China.